 Content warning: Physical abuse, depression, drug use

-His therapist at The Bridge has used cognitive behavior therapy techniques in order to address David’s thoughts and behaviors.
-David has started to learn anger management strategies such as deep breathing and recognizing his triggering places, situations and people.
-He has also received counseling on the dangers of drug use.
-His therapist has continues to work with him on activities to help him become aware of his thoughts, emotions, and behaviors and to enact change to become more successful in his future.
+David’s therapist at The Bridge has used cognitive behavior therapy techniques in order to address his behaviors.
+David has started to learn anger management strategies such as deep breathing and recognizing his triggering places, situations, and people.
+His therapist continues to work with him on activities to help him become aware of his self-thoughts, emotions, and behaviors.

 Because of the added factor of recent drug use, David has received counseling on the dangers of such activities.
 His counselor also referred David to The Bridge’s Youth Mentoring program.
 David was matched with an adult mentor whom he spends one-on-one time with at least once a week.
 They do community service projects and attend group activities with other program participants.
 The dedicated adult attention and guidance and the interactions with other kids and teens with similar life experiences has been helpful for David’s progress.

 The client stories shared on our blog are based on real scenarios, but names and identifying details have been changed or removed.